Ancient Priors: History

 After Parkhurst's death, the Ancient Priors stood empty and went into decline.
 By the late 1930s, the local council wanted to demolish it to allow for redevelopment of the High Street.
 Harry Charman, who owned a clothing shop nearby, bought it in 1937 and renovated it, converting it into three self-contained units.
 The main part of the façade became a tearoom; the old southern section was used as a sweet shop; and the northernmost part of the main building had various uses, including for many years a hairdressing salon.
-During the 1940s John George Haigh the acid-bath murderer, used on the occasion of their visits to his workshop in nearby Leopold Road to entertain his victim Mrs Olive Durand-Deacon to tea at the Ancient Priors.
+During the 1940s, John George Haigh the acid-bath murderer used on the occasion of their visits to his workshop in nearby Leopold Road to entertain his victim Mrs Olive Durand-Deacon to tea at the Ancient Priors.
 By the 1970s, the tearoom was upgraded to a fully licensed restaurant.

 Crawley-born boxer Alan Minter, who won a bronze medal at the 1972 Olympic Games and became Middleweight champion of the world in 1979, bought the restaurant in 1977 together with his manager.
 It was renamed "Minter's Restaurant & Wine Bar" and had an inn sign depicting a bare-knuckle prizefighter outside it.
 Minter ran it himself until 1980, when new management took over.
 They bought the premises in 1983 and renamed it "Solomon's Restaurant", but stopped trading on 27 February 1988 and sold the building to an estate agency.
 The owners said they could not compete with the popularity of fast-food outlets, and claimed that a poor atmosphere in the town at night discouraged people from eating out.
 Since then, it has become a restaurant again, operating as the Crawley outlet of the ASK restaurant chain.

-The Ancient Priors was listed at Grade II* by English Heritage on 21 June 1948; this defines it as a "particularly important building of more than special interest" and of national importance.
+The Ancient Priors was Grade II* listed by English Heritage on 21 June 1948; this defines it as a "particularly important building of more than special interest" and of national importance.
 As of February 2001, it was one of 12 Grade II* structures, and 100 listed buildings and structures of all grades, in the Borough of Crawley.